bbalage/JSCanvasGameCourse/docs/lesson2.md

 For now, we are avoiding the implementation of a menu, because we have more important things to do.
 In Javascript, the inheritence is kind of not necessary, because there is no static checking as to what methods an object has.
-However, at least we state our intent quite clearly.
+However, at least we state our intent quite clearly: ScenePlay is a Scene, and Game will rely on the Scene interface.
 The methods are only dummies for now.

 Let's create a file, named `game.js` in the `js` folder.
 Paste the following content: